 A Data Availability Statement should describe the availability of the data underlying the conclusions drawn in the research article and provide a means of access, where applicable, by linking to the data, preferably through the use of a persistent identifier such as a DOI or an Accession Number assigned by a data repository.
 The Data Availability Statement should be included in the manuscript under the Associated Content heading with the Supporting Information.

-Although submission of data as part of an article’s Supplementary Information is acceptable, authors are encouraged to submit data in a format that can be most easily accessed and reused.
+Although submission of data as part of an article’s Supporting Information is acceptable, authors are encouraged to submit data in a format that can be most easily accessed and reused.
 ACS encourages authors to provide machine-readable data and to follow the FAIR Data Principles.

 ACS supports the Joint Declaration of Data Citation Principles, and data must be cited in the same manner as research articles, books, and other resources.
 Where the data used to support the conclusions in the research article are publicly available, authors are required to cite the data in the text of the manuscript and include a full citation to the data in the references list of the article.